One of the reasons we exist...

 - WHEN are Mastery programs conducted? :: Though the timetables can change from time to time, the Masteries normally operate every Friday during term from 9:00AM to 3:00PM with the usual breaks for Morning Tea and Lunch.
 Occassionally, Masteries may be involved in external competitions or Eisteddfods or inter-school challenges which would involve other days of the week.

-- What do the Mastery Programs cost? :: For the last couple of years, the School-Based Masteries are included as compulsory elements of our high school, so they no longer entail a specific charge or fee.
-Having said that, occassionally a Mastery may have related costs...for example, our famous Golf Mastery Program requires the student to be a member of a PGA affiliated club, which would entail an external cost.
-Our Dance Mastery students usually compete in Eisteddfods and though the competition and transport costs themselves are covered by the school, certain optional costumes may have to be purchased (or contributed to) by the parents of the student.
+- What do the Mastery Programs cost? :: The School-Based Masteries are included as compulsory elements of our high school education, so they don't entail a specific charge or fee.
+Having said that, occassionally a Mastery may have related costs...for example, our famous Golf Mastery Program requires each student to be a member of a PGA affiliated club, which would entail an external cost.
+Our Dance Mastery students usually compete in Eisteddfods and though the competition and transport costs themselves are covered by the school, certain optional costume items may have to be purchased (or contributed to) by the parents of the student.
+Tennis Mastery students, Golf Mastery students, etc., would be encourged to purchase their own equipment, though this is not compulsory.
 Of course, students in Private Masteries cover all their own external costs.
 (See separate information about the different types of masteries.)

 - What happens to the school work that our high school students miss out on during Fridays? :: Mastery Students are not disadvantaged academically as the school timetables suitable classroom contact time for all other subjects.
-(QCAA recommends a minimum of 55 Hours per semester of contact time for each of the core subjects studies in Senior.
-At Kooralbyn, our students are offered between 60 and 65 hours contact time per semester.)
-One way that the school achieves this, is that Senior students (Grades 10 to 12) are only required to undertake FIVE academic subjects (instead of the usual six), with their Mastery consitituting their sixth subject.
+(Example, the QCAA recommends a minimum of 55 Hours per semester of contact time for each of the core subjects studied in Senior.
+At Kooralbyn, our students are offered between 60 and 65 hours contact time per semester during the Monday to Thursay timetable.)
+One way that the school achieves this, is that Senior students (Grades 10 to 12) are only required to undertake FIVE academic subjects (instead of the usual six), with their affiliated Mastery subject or Vocational Qualification consitituting their sixth subject that is undertaken as part of their Mastery Program on Fridays.
 (See next question.)

-- What formal qualifications do the Mastery Programs offer? :: Formal Vocational Qualifications are not necessarily the objective of the school's Mastery Programs.
-Having said that, the new Queensland Senior Curriculum (referred to as the ATAR system) facilitates the opportunity for our Grade 12 students to graduate with a full or partial Applied Subject in a related discipline...e.g.
+- Do TKIS Mastery Programs offer any formal qualification? :: Yes --- Though formal vocational qualifications and traditional academic outcomes might not always be the prime objective of the school's Mastery Programs, the new Queensland Senior Curriculum (referred to as the ATAR system) facilitates the opportunity for our Grade 12 students to graduate with a full or partial Applied Subject in a related discipline...e.g.
 Sport & Recreation, Arts in Practice, etc. Students of the Film & Television Mastery program can complete the General Subject: Film, Television & New Media.
 Students in the SUPr program can study for a LOTE qualification (usually Japanese, German or Chinese).
-A Cert II in IDMT is available through the school's own RTO for students in the Digital Design Mastery and of course, students who undertake a School-based Traineeship or Apprenticeship as their Mastery, will achieve the relevant Cert III qualifications provided within that program.
+A Cert II in IDMT is available through the school's own RTO for students in the Digital Design Mastery or eSports Mastery and of course, students who undertake a School-based Traineeship or Apprenticeship as their Mastery, will achieve the relevant Cert III qualifications provided within that program.
+To review the latest affiliated subjects and qualifications associated with each Mastery Program, please consult the current Mastery Application Form.

 - What are the Entry Requirements for each Mastery? :: Standards can alter from year to year.
 Generally speaking however, if a student is entering the Mastery in a lower grade (Grade 7 or 8 for example), then the expectations for the Mastery will not be particularly high (i.e. they could be beginner or novice level).
 Conversely, a student seeking to enter the SUPr (Specialised University Preparation) program in Grade 11 for example, will need to have passed a foreign language subject at least up to Grade 10 standard and be performing well in their other academic subjects.
 Parents and students should speak directly to the school to answer any specific questions in relation to entry requirements.